Ryan Campbell-Gordon: non-League

 On 15 June 2021, Campbell-Gordon he was revealed to be signing for Midland League Premier Division club Hanley Town; he shared the same agent with the manager Carl Dickinson and had been coached by assistant manager Dave Kevan at Port Vale.
 Hanley won promotion as champions of the Midland League Premier Division at the end of the 2021–22 season.

 He joined Southern League Premier Division Central club Long Eaton United on 22 September 2023.
 He featured 19 times in the 2023–24 relegation campaign.
 He signed a contract extension in October 2024 that would keep him at the club until the summer of 2026 as manager Brad Munn felt Campbell-Gordon was a "a true example to all players, young and old".
 He made 42 appearances in the 2024–25 campaign, including in the play-off semi-final defeat at Corby Town.
+He was named as the club's Supporters Player of the Season.

 Style of play

 Campbell-Gordon was described by Port Vale youth team coach Mick Ede as "a modern day full back", boasting good athletic and attacking abilities.